I love preparing tasty recipes and sharing them with others.

 - Bread Rolls: Hot and fresh out of the oven?
 Yes, please.
 You can devote some time to this and make them from scratch, or you can stick with simple and easy and buy pre-made rolls from the grocery store.

-- Salad: A light, refreshing salad is the perfect compliment to this hearty, savory dish.
+- Salad: A light, refreshing salad is the perfect complement to this hearty, savory dish.

 If you made this recipe, please let me know how it went!
 Did you like it?
 What did you add or change?
 Do you have a recipe that you found worked better for you?
 I'm always looking to improve my recipes and try new ones, so I love hearing what you have to say.
 Thanks for stopping by!